 A lot of photographers decide to upload their photos on Unsplash because it boosts recognition pretty fast.
 Views, downloads, likes – they can see the statistics growing!
 Soon they may get an impression that their pictures are becoming popular on the web.
-They might be indeed.
+They might be true.
 But at the same time, the photographers are not getting a single penny for it.
 This is what they agreed for, some may say.
 That’s true.
 But would you think that some pictures might have been uploaded not by those who own the copyrights to them?

-Unsplash grants you an irrevocable, nonexclusive, worldwide copyright license to download, copy, modify, distribute, perform, and use photos from Unsplash for free, including for commercial purposes, without permission from or attributing the photographer or Unsplash.
 That is how the service is described.
 On Unsplash, everyone can upload pictures.
 But since the knowledge of copyrights is not widespread yet, it still happens that people would upload the pictures which they did not take and have no rights to.
 This brings a potential threat to everyone using pictures from Unsplash.
 You may commit a crime not even knowing about it.

 People are using images from Unsplash on their commercial websites, T-shirts, bags and mugs.
 They make money from them while the photographers who made it possible might be unaware of it.
 It was probably not what the founders of Unsplash intended while setting up the service.
 It was just a small project back then.
 But once they grew, moved away from Tumblr and set up a new profile system for photographers, a lot of things changed.